flippenc/Anisotropic-Extensions-of-Nonlocal-Interaction-Models/README.md

 **Elliptical Kernel**

-Let *a* and *b* be positive real numbers.
+Let $a$ and $b$ be positive real numbers.
 The “elliptical kernel" is defined as
 $$K(x,y) = \frac{(a^2x^2+b^2y^2)^{q/2}}{q} - \frac{(a^2x^2+b^2y^2)^{p/2}}{p}.$$
 The gradient of this kernel is